WrapTools/WrapCapYouTube/README.md

 # WrapCapYouTube

-This is the WrapCapYouTube Python library.
+This is the WrapCapYouTube Python library that includes methods to download video, audio and transcripts from YouTube.